proplot-dev/proplot/docs/showcase1.rst

-Sometimes, ``tight=True`` is not possible (when using the cartopy ``set_extent`` method or when using cartopy meridian and parallel labelling; a warning will be raised in these instances).
+Sometimes, ``tight=True`` is not possible (when using the cartopy ``set_extent`` method or when using cartopy meridian and parallel labeling; a warning will be raised in these instances).
 Even when ``tight=False``, ProPlot tries to make the default spacing reasonable.

 .. code:: ipython3